Acidimeter / pH Meter

 - Field-portable, if possible

-Dr. Beckman used his electronics knowledge to make a better amplifier, and his glassblowing expertise to make a better electrode.
+Dr. Beckman used the electronics knowledge he had gained from working at Bell Laboratories for two years to make a better signal amplifier, his glassblowing expertise as the son of a blacksmith to make a better electrode, and a novel instrument design for the accurate and reliable readout of the acidity of the solution on a dial.
 About a month later, he sent the “Model A” acidimeter to Dr. Joseph for testing, and he kept a replica in his laboratory to experiment with improvements.

 Some Early Customer Feedback